matthiasmullie/hotelguide/README.md

 =====

 * Clone this code into a folder on your local system, where <something>.dev resolves to
-* Copy config.example.php to config.php and fill in your system's details
+* Copy /serverside/config.example.php to /serverside/config.php and fill in your system's details
-* Make sure /cache folder is writable to our code
+* Make sure /serverside/cache folder is writable to our code
 * Create a database and execute the below query to set up the schema.
-* Run /import/*.php scripts to populate the database
+* Run /serverside/import/*.php scripts to populate the database

         CREATE TABLE IF NOT EXISTS `locations` ( `feed_id` int(11) NOT NULL,